-Pink Kissing Gourami (Helostoma temmincki) Fish Species Profile
+Pink Kissing Gourami (Helostoma temmincki) Species Profile & Care Guide

 This species of Gourami is known as the Kissing Gourami because of the way they kiss each other as well as other fish in your tank.
 They are not kissing, but they are acting aggressive and having a confrontation.
 When this happens, it means that one is trying to confirm dominance over the other.